ThomasBallardCI/woof-and-bean-M4/README.md

 Stripe:
 -
-    1. Login to your Stripe account, click 'Developers' and 'API keys' and locate your publishable key and secret key
+    1. Login to your Stripe account, click 'Developers' and 'API keys', and locate your publishable key and secret key
     2. Check these keys and values are added to your Heroku config vars, if not add them now
-    3. Create a new webhook endpoint by going to Webhooks in the Developers menu, click 'Add endpoint' and paste your deployed url here but add '/checkout/wh/' to the end of the url, click to receive all events then click 'Add endpoint'
+    3. Create a new webhook endpoint by going to Webhooks in the Developers menu, click 'Add endpoint' and paste your deployed URL here but add '/checkout/wh/' to the end of the URL, click to receive all events then click 'Add endpoint'
     4. Click to reveal your Signing secret and add this value to your Heroku config vars
     5. Ensure all the variables in Heroku config vars match the names you've provided in your settings.py file